 French Polynesia is one of the Pacific’s most popular tourist destinations.
-It’s made up of 118 islands covering over 4000 square kilometers.
-Soaring volcanic peaks, rugged cliffs and emerald lagoons provide some of the South Pacific’s most spectacular scenery.
+It’s made up of 118 islands covering over 2500 square miles.
+Soaring volcanic peaks, rugged cliffs, and emerald lagoons provide some of the South Pacific’s most spectacular scenery.
 These islands are where you find those picturesque bungalows on stilts over blue lagoons.
 It’s a tropical paradise.
 Due to their remoteness and their appeal to celebrities and honeymooners, the islands are an expensive destination to visit.
 It’s hard to travel here on a budget, but if you have the money, you won’t regret making the trip.

-- Accommodation: A night in a hostel dorm costs from $29 USD with budget hotels starting at $85 USD.
+Accommodation – A night in a hostel dorm will start at $30 USD, with budget hotels around $85 USD.
 Those picture perfect bungalows cost hundreds per night.
 There is very little budget accommodation to be found in this island chain.

-- Activities: Diving and other day water activities start at around $100 USD, with a two-tank dive costing $175 USD.
+Activities – Diving and other day water activities start at around $100 USD, with a two-tank dive costing about $200 USD.

 Money Saving Tips

 Cycle around – Most of the islands are perfect for exploring on a bike rather than by car.

 Use the free gear – Hostels and hotels often offer their guests free use of kayaks and bikes.
 Bring your own snorkeling gear to avoid having to rent it.

 Taking advantage of Les Roulottes – These are portable food wagons which offer great value meals for less than $20 USD.
 If you eat at the resorts, you’ll spend double that.
 Eat the local food, save money.

 Travel off-season – For discounts on accommodation and attractions, consider scheduling your visit during the off-season of November-May (excluding Christmas).